Drew Pavlou: Protest in London

 On 22 July 2022, Pavlou was arrested by the Metropolitan Police outside the Chinese Embassy in London, while protesting alleged human rights violations perpetrated by the Chinese state, by displaying the flags of Tibet, Taiwan, and East Turkestan.
+As part of the protest, he glued one of his hands to the embassy's front gate.

 Pavlou said that he was detained for 23 hours incommunicado without access to lawyers, for an alleged bomb threat.
 He claimed that during his detainment, he had been treated poorly and had been handcuffed in a stress position; he added that he was forced to sign a document, giving up his right to legal representation and that he was forced to do an interview at 4 a.m.
 The Australian Department of Foreign Affairs and Trade said that they "will raise Mr. Pavlou's claim that he was denied consular access before being released with UK authorities."
 Alan Crockford, spokesman for the Metropolitan Police denied allegations of poor treatment during Pavlou's detainment, and asserted that the department abides to "strict codes of practice under the Police and Criminal Evidence Act" for detainees.
 Some human rights activists and politicians, also claimed of receiving emails from accounts that were pretending to be Pavlou.
 Pavlou claimed he was subjected to an "orchestrated campaign".

+Pavlou returned to Australia in August 2022 after his bail conditions were altered to permit this.
+The Sydney Morning Herald reported that he was "suspected of issuing a bomb hoax against the Chinese Embassy in London" at the time.
+Pavlou continued to deny this allegation, stating that he had been framed.

+Relationship with Amnesty International Australia

+In 2022, Amnesty International Australia publicly urged the Australian government to assist Pavlou and protect his rights after he was arrested in London following a human-rights protest, citing concerns about his treatment while detained.
+However, Amnesty International Australia expelled him from membership in August 2023, citing a "serious breach" of its terms of membership in relation to "his behaviour at the AGM and subsequently on social media".
+He criticised the organisation in an interview with Sky News Australia, describing it as having an "anti-Western" bias, with regard to its reports on the Ukraine-Russia conflict.

+2026 arrest

+On 4 January 2026, Pavlou was arrested for breach of the peace during a protest at Sydney Town Hall against Western intervention in Venezuela.
+Video of the incident showed Pavlou chanting "USA" as he was arrested.
+He was later released without charge.
+Pavlou stated that he had been present as a counter-protester and was arrested for "holding an anti-Communist sign".